 - Q: Why are there two different times for Alos HaShachar?

 A: Alos HaShachar (dawn) is the instant when the night ends and the day begins.
 There are differing opinions as to the time of Alos Hashachar.
 To fulfill both, use the one that is more stringent in each case.
 The 16.1° Alos is the earlier one, when the sun is 16.1 degrees below the horizon.
 This should be the latest time that one may pray Maariv and is the time that one must stop eating prior to Jewish fast days that begin in the morning.
 The 72-minute Alos is 72 minutes before sunrise.
 This should be the earliest time that one may perform daytime mitzvos in case of a great need (bisha’as hadchak), otherwise one should wait until sunrise.
 Note that in locations near the equator (such as during flights between Israel and South Africa), the 72-minute Alos may be earlier than the 16.1° Alos, and the logic above should be reversed in those scenarios.
+Please be aware that in flights between Israel and the United States, the flight usually travels far north as part of the great circle route, therefore the 72-minute zman is considered unreliable.
+In the winter at 72 minutes before sunrise it will likely be too dark for it to be considered alos hashachar.
+The same applies for the 72-minute tzais hakochavim in the summer, it is often too bright outside for it to be considered tzais.

 - Q: What is the earliest time for Mincha (afternoon prayers)?